-Why Adivasis leaders in Rajasthan marched to the education minister’s house with blood samples
+Why Adivasi leaders in Rajasthan marched to the education minister’s house with blood samples

 Even after independence, until the 2011 census, besides the six religions of Hinduism, Islam, Christianity, Buddhism, Jainism and Sikhism, there existed a seventh column for “Others” with different religious beliefs.
 However, in 2011, this option was removed and many Adivasis complained that they were forced to record themselves as Hindus, against their wishes.

-“Historically, Adivasis have predated Hinduism and hence have never been Hindus,” said Dr Ashish Xaxa, an assistant professor at the Indian Institute of Gandhinagar who specialises in Adivasi and Development studies.
+“Historically, Adivasis have predated Hinduism and hence have never been Hindus,” said Dr Aashish Xaxa, an assistant professor at the Indian Institute of Gandhinagar who specialises in Adivasi and Development studies.

 During the colonial British rule, Christian missions from the West established a presence in Adivasi regions and many Adivasis chose to convert to Christianity.
 This provoked a backlash from Hindu conservatives.
 Asserting that Adivasis were Hindus, the Rashtriya Swayamsevak Sangh set up an organisation called the Vanvasi Kalyan Ashram in the 1950s, which built a network in Adivasi areas to propagate the Sangh view.